svalinn/DAGMC-viz/README.md

         python MakeImagesTerminal.py -cu "['fng_zip.h5m','test.stl']"

-To replace data to be loaded, the following example can be used:
+To replace data to be loaded in a single session file, the following example can be used:

         python MakeImagesTerminal.py -se "['sample0.session','fng_zip.h5m','test.stl']"

+To replace data to be loaded in all session files under the original session file directory, the following example can be used:

+        python MakeImagesTerminal.py -sm "['fng_zip.h5m','test.stl']"

 ----------------------------------------